web3/web3.js/docs/README.md

 ### How to add tabs for Programming Languages

-Att the top of the `.md` file, ensure having the following:
+At the top of the `.md` file, ensure having the following:

 ```js
 import Tabs from '@theme/Tabs';